BlockScience/subspace/README.md

 - https://community.cadcad.org/t/putting-cadcad-in-context/19
 - https://github.com/cadCAD-org/demos

+### Goals of the System

+The purpose of the economic model is to enable the subspace team to optimize the following goals given their choices of initialization parameters for the system.

+1. **Rational Economic Incentives**
+    - Ensuring the economic parameters encourage behaviors supporting the network's long-term viability and growth.
+    - Incentives should be proportional to effort.
+    - Participation is smooth.
+2. **Community Incentivization**
+    - Creating incentives that encourage participation from all defined stakeholders (farmers, operators, nominators).
+    - Community owned supply should be maximized
+    - Rewards should be spread across as many actors as possible
+    - Early adopters should be incentivized
+3. **Supply and Demand Equilibrium / Distributional Equilibrium**
+    - Balancing the issuance and distribution of tokens to support both the network's scalability and the fair distribution of resources among participants.
+    - Increase in supply (eg. space pledged and operator pools) should track increases in demand (eg. storage & compute fees).

 ### Model Terminology
 - **Fees**: The payments for transactions on the network.
 - **Rewards**: The compensation for the work performed by the participants of the network via the issuance of the newly minted tokens by the protocol.